abdurrahmansanli/Sample_2022_ClosestFive/README.md

 - Handles error cases like location data OR location permissions being unavailable.
 - Saves received data and feeds user with offline data in case of no connection.
 - Lets user pull to refresh to update app data according to new location on the go.

+## Usage:
+`If you are running through a simulator; make sure to select a simulated location on Xcode.`

 ## Implemented Concepts: